Will The Gas Tank Of A Car Explode If You Fire A Bullet At It?

 Before an explosion you need a fire, and for a fire you need three things: fuel, heat, and an oxidiser (usually oxygen from the air).
 Take any one away and the fire can’t sustain itself.

-Here’s the key fact most movies ignore: liquid gasoline doesn’t actually burn—only its vapor does, and only within a narrow “flammability window” of roughly 1.4–7.6% gasoline vapor in air.
+Here’s the key fact most movies ignore: liquid gasoline doesn’t actually burn, only its vapor does, and only within a narrow “flammability window” of roughly 1.4–7.6% gasoline vapor in air.
 A full tank is too rich (the headspace is saturated with vapor and starved of oxygen) and won’t ignite.
-A nearly empty tank is, paradoxically, the more dangerous one—the headspace can drift into that explosive ratio.
+A nearly empty tank is, paradoxically, the more dangerous one, as the headspace can drift into that explosive ratio.
 But even then, the bullet itself has to deliver enough heat to act as an ignition source.
 A standard lead-cored bullet doesn’t; it punches a hole and exits, mostly cool, then liquid fuel pours out the bottom.

 The Problem Of The Bullet